 Will my online and mobile banking change?

 A: Nothing will change until September 29th.
 During the transition period, you will continue to use the same login credentials to access online and mobile banking.
 You will be notified well in advance of any changes that might affect you.

 What about my recurring transactions?

 A: Direct Deposits, ACH, payments, checks, and recurring debit card transactions will continue to work as they do now.
-After the post-merger platform is selected you will be notified well in advance of changes that may affect you, if any.
+You will be notified in advance of changes that may affect you if any.